FREQUENTLY ASKED QUESTIONS

 Due to current operational restrictions, the water fountain on the lower level is not available at this time.

 There are four floors.
 The main level includes Café Sabarsky and the Neue Galerie Book Store and Design Shop.
 There are two floors of gallery space in the museum.
 Austrian fine and decorative arts are found on the second floor.
 The third floor is reserved for rotating exhibitions or selections from our German collection.
 Restrooms are on the lower level.

 Why are children under the age of 12 not allowed upstairs in the galleries?

 The museum exhibits extremely fragile works of decorative art that are not protected by display cases or stanchions.
 An age restriction allows the museum to protect these pieces, while permitting viewers to appreciate their quality and rarity without intrusive barriers.
 The Neue Galerie received an exemption from the age discrimination provisions of the Administrative Code of the City of New York from the New York City Commission on Human Rights.
 In providing this exemption, the City recognized the unique period setting of the museum and agreed that our policy is necessary to preserve the art works on display.

 We regret any inconvenience this may cause visitors and hope this explanation clarifies the reasons for our policy.

 Children are welcome in the museum shops and the café.
-We also offer special education programs for families, which are temporarily suspended due to occupancy limitations.
+We also offer special education programs for families.
 For more information, please contact [email protected].

 Are you affiliated with any other museums?